MPI-Dortmund/tomotwin-cryoet/docs/strategies/strategy_02.rst

 1. Estimating the mask

-To calcualte the mask you simply need your tomogram and latest tomotwin model:
+To calculate the mask, all you need is your tomogram and the latest TomoTwin model:

  .. prompt:: bash $